|Oracle® Fusion Middleware System Administrator's Guide for Oracle Business Intelligence Enterprise Edition

 Provide end-user interactivity such as the ability to pan and zoom, to adjust color thresholds, and to show or hide formats.

-You should assess the extent of expected usage of map views at your organization including the number of users that are expected to use map views, the amount of data to be displayed on map views, and the amount of spatial data that is expected to be displayed (such as only city boundaries or street level details).
+Assess the extent of expected usage of map views at your organization including the number of users that are expected to use map views, the amount of data to be displayed on map views, and the amount of spatial data that is expected to be displayed (such as only city boundaries or street level details).
 Based on this assessment, decide on an appropriate hardware sizing and deployment strategy.
-You should also review the available documentation on best practices for achieving optimal performance and scalability with your Oracle MapViewer deployment.
+Also review the available documentation on best practices for achieving optimal performance and scalability with your Oracle MapViewer deployment.

 Before content designers can create map views, you as the Oracle BI Administrator must specify layers and maps and configure the metadata.
 This section discusses the following: